jnidzwetzki/bboxdb/README.md

 ## What is the difference to traditional key-value-stores?

 [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) and especially [key-value stores](https://en.wikipedia.org/wiki/Key-value_database) are very popular these days.
 They have a simple data model and can be easily implemented as a distributed system to handle big data.
-Techniques like _Hash-_ or _range-partitioning_ are used to spread the data across a cluster of nodes.
+Techniques like _hash-_ or _range-partitioning_ are used to spread the data across a cluster of nodes.
 Each node stores only a small part of the whole dataset.

 Key-value stores are using the key to retrieve the data.
 When the key is known, the data can be accessed easily.
 When the key for a value is not known, a complete scan of the data has to be carried out.
 Each value has to be loaded and tested if it matches the search criteria.
 This is a very expensive operation that should be avoided in any case.